LEARN ABOUT RESEARCH

 g) write four reflections about the research experience

-h) present at Undergraduate Research and Creative Inquiry Day in May
+h) present at Fall Virtual Undergraduate Research Series and in-person at Undergraduate Research and Creative Inquiry Day in May

 For Summer 2024, student award recipients are required to: